gayatrirajgor/SEI-project-2/README.md

 <a name="approach"></a>
 ## 4. Approach ✏️

+### Day 1
 We first researched a number of APIs and decided to showcase data based on the TV show, Final Space.

-### Day 1
-* Utilised Insomnia to examine what data we would receive from the various endpoints
-* Discussed how we would show this on the front end.
+After deciding on the API, we utilised Insomnia to examine what data we would receive from the various endpoints and discussed how we would show this on the front end.

 ### Day 2
-* Constructed all of the components we required
-* Set up the routes for the components
+On the second day, we constructed all of the components we required and also set up the routes for them.

 ### Day 3 (AM)
-* Worked on styling
-* Refactored code
+On the day of our submission, we spent the morning working on styling and refactoring code.

 ### Routes
 The routes to the various pages were built with React as well as BrowserRouter, Switch and Route from React-Router-DOM.